Alfriston: The village of Alfriston

 The east side of the village lies by the River Cuckmere and is home to the village green, which is called the Tye.
 In the centre of the Tye is St. Andrew's Church.
 The 14th-century Alfriston Clergy House close by was originally a farmhouse but later became the vicarage.
 It is now maintained by the National Trust.
 It was the very first property bought by the Trust, in 1896, and it is a classic example of a Wealden hall house with thatched roof and timber-framed walls.
 It also has a tranquil garden and orchard on the banks of the Cuckmere.
 Also on the Tye is the Georgian Unitarian Chapel.
 The wooden sign for the village at the entrance to the Tye was carved by a previous vicar of the village who also repaired the Star Inn's red lion.
 The centre of the village is Market Square which contains a 15th-century market cross.

-The village contains three pubs, the Star Inn, the Smugglers' Inn and the George Inn.
+The village contains four pubs, the Star Inn, the Smugglers' Inn, the George Inn and the Six Bells.
 A Channel 5 archaeology programme, Pub Dig, revealed evidence of long occupation of the site of the Smugglers' Inn, including signs of smuggling, animal butchery and neolithic activity at the rear of the building.
 In 2021, the Star Inn featured in another Channel 5 programme, called Alex Polizzi: My Hotel Nightmare, which documented the renovation of the 15th century, 37-bedroom coaching inn.

 The South Downs Way crosses the river in Alfriston, and then continues up onto the Downs.

 During the week leading up to the August bank holiday weekend, there is the Alfriston Festival, which ends with a Grand Fair on the Tye, with the proceeds going to several local national charities.
 It is attended by a large number of people from many miles around.
 In December there is also an Alfriston Christmas Weekend.
 The village also has its own clay pigeon shooting club.
 The Alfriston Cricket Club has won the Cuckmere Valley League on nine occasions, with the earliest being 1920 and the most recent 2003.